istio/istio.io/README.md

 directory.
 This search engine will be used to perform version-specific searches on archive.istio.io.

 1. In the **previous release's** branch (in this case release-0.6), edit the file `data/args.yml`.
-Set the `archive` field to true, the `archive_date` field to the current date, and the `search_engine_id` field to the ID of the search engine you created in the prior step.
+Set the `archive` field to true, the `archive_date` field to the current date, the `search_engine_id` field to the ID of the search engine you created in the prior step, and the `branch_name` field to the name of the branch.

 1. Switch to the istio/admin-sites repo.